Lawyer for Suing

 6. You've been wrongfully terminated.

 Suppose your employer fired you because of discrimination (based on race, sex, religion, age, or other protected categories) or because of whistleblowing activity (reporting illegal activity).
-In that case, it's best to have an attorney who can help protect your rights and negotiate a fair severance package.
+In that case, it's best to have an attorney who can help protect your rights.
+An attorney may help negotiate a severance package, seek reinstatement, back pay, or other forms of relief.

 Meet some lawyers on our platform